ComiaNash/Adv_ComProg_App/README.md

 Comprog school project ...

-It is a simple program that prompts the user various elementary level math questions for the purpose of improving mental math skill
+It is a simple program that prompts the user with various elementary-level math questions to improve mental math solving skills

-It has a simple rpg minigame within
+It has a simple RPG minigame within

 Make sure the classes.py are in the same folder with the arithmetictrainer.py